xDomty/RoadToDesktop/README.md

 | 22 | Data Structures Level 2                                                                                                  | Coming Soon                                                                                                    | ❌ Not Started | ✅ Finished          |
 | 23 | Algorithms Level 6                                                                                                      | Coming Soon                                                                                                    | ❌ Not Started | ✅ Finished          |
 | 24 | Windows Services                                                                                                         | Coming Soon                                                                                                    | ❌ Not Started | ✅ Finished          |

-## How to Use This Repository

-Each folder in this repository corresponds to a specific course in the roadmap.
-Inside, you'll find my solutions, code samples, Lessons Links, And Instructor's courses Price...
-This repository is continuously updated as I progress through the courses.

 ## My Contact Info